 Adswood Primary School is a very open and inclusive school.
-At our school there are 29 pupils who are learning English as an additional Language starting at our nursery provision through to upper key stage 2 classes, which is currently 9% of our pupils on roll.
+At our school there are 49 pupils who are learning English as an additional Language starting at our nursery provision through to upper key stage 2 classes.

-We currently have 13 different language spoken at home:
+We currently have 19 different language spoken at home: